gopuff/timecapsule/README.md

 ### Create an openable time capsule (convenience)

-As a convenience for those times when you just want to quickly create a time capsule that can be opened now so that you can query it with `#queryAccess()` (discussed below), you can simply call to `#createOpenable()`:
+As a convenience for those times when you just want to quickly create a time capsule that can be opened now so that you can quickly query it with `#queryAccess()` (discussed below), you can simply call to `#createOpenable()`:

 ```javascript
 import TimeCapsule from '../lib/timeCapsule'